kochsoft/diablo2/README.md

 # About horadric_exchange.py

-This is a home-brew Python 3-script for modifying Diablo v1.10-v1.14d legacy savegame files.
+This is a home-brew Python 3-script for modifying Diablo v1.10-v1.14d legacy save-game files.
 It is based on the information provided by Walter Couto on his excellent .d2s save-game format analysis:

 https://github.com/WalterCouto/D2CE/blob/main/d2s_File_Format.md

-Its leading purpose is to create the ability for single player characters to exchange items by echanging the contents of their Horadric Cubes.
+Its leading purpose is to create the ability for single player characters to exchange items by exchanging the contents of their Horadric Cubes.

 As it went along the script added some cheating capabilities as well.